zer0cache/matic-docs/docs/develop/hardhat.md

 ## **Verifying contract on Polygonscan**

 Run the following commands to quickly verify your contract on Polygonscan.
 This makes it easy for anyone to see the source code of your deployed contract.
+For contracts that have a constructor with a complex argument list, see [here](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html).

 ```bash
 $ npm install --save-dev @nomiclabs/hardhat-etherscan